Cubana de Aviación: Early years to Cuban revolution

-A Cubana Bristol Britannia 318 at Jorge Chávez International Airport in 1972.
-The carrier received the first of these aircraft in December 1958.

 The airline was established by Clement Melville Keys on 8 October 1929 as Compañía Nacional Cubana de Aviación Curtiss S.A., initially as a flying school as well as a charter carrier, beginning scheduled services in 1930.
 The airline's name indicated its association with the Curtiss aircraft manufacturing company.
 Cubana's early fleet used Curtiss Robin, amphibian Sikorsky S-38, Ford Trimotor, and Lockheed Electra (L-10) aircraft.
 Pan American acquired Cubana in 1932, and the word Curtiss was deleted from the carrier's name.
 By the end of the decade, the carrier had a fleet of four Ford Trimotors and three Lockheed Electras that operated on the domestic Havana–Camaguey, Havana–Guantanamo–Baracoa and Santiago–Baracoa routes.

 In 1944, the first International Conference on Civil Aviation was convened, which later would lead to the creation of the International Civil Aviation Organization (ICAO).
 Cuba was a participant in this conference and a founding member of ICAO.
 In April 1945, the conference that created the International Air Transport Association (IATA) was held in Havana.
 Cubana became a founding member of IATA, and participated in the creation of that organization through its involvement with the Havana conference and the resulting accords.
 Both conferences and the organizations they spawned helped establish Cubana as an internationally recognized airline company.